 How is the yachting sector doing at the moment globally and which markets are getting stronger?

-Sales brokerage is definitely a main focus for most companies today with a growing market pushing the limits of design, length, and price tag.
+Sales brokerage is definitely the main focus for most companies today with a growing market pushing the limits of design, length, and price tag.
 For example, the 2016 sales report on superyacht sales in Boat International showed 370, together rounding a worth of €3.37 billion.
 While in 2017 there were already 354 superyacht sales, topping more than €3.2 billion with two more months to go.

 What is not to be overlooked is that charter, especially luxury crewed charter, is a perfect way to try before you buy.
 New and remote destinations are very popular among charterers, with more and more inquiries for the Pacific, Indian Ocean, Croatia and even the southwest coast of South America.